 |Percent of Need Met||83%|

-Let's take a closer look at each of these factors to get a clearer sense of what UMass Boston offers and if it could be a good fit for you.
+Let's take a look at these areas to get a clearer idea of what UMass Boston offers and if the school seems like a good choice for you.

 It is moderately difficult to get into UMass Boston.
-The acceptance rate at UMass Boston is 78%.
-Last year, 14,329 students applied to UMass Boston and 11,178 were admitted.
+The acceptance rate at UMass Boston is 80%.
+Out of 14,029 applications received in 2022, 11,178 students were offered admission.

-About 76% of students who start at UMass Boston come back for their second year of college.
+Out of all the first-year, full-time undergrads who start at UMass Boston, around 76% come back the next year.
 Around 49% of students who started at UMass Boston earn their Bachelor's degrees within six years.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

-Graduates in the class of 2021 had an average of $26,700 in student loans per borrower.
+In 2020, students graduated with an average of $25,477 in student loans for each student with debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If University of Massachusetts Boston seems like a school you want to apply to, click the heart button to save it to your college list.

-UMass Boston is located in the urban setting of Boston, Massachusetts.
+UMass Boston is located in the city of Boston, Massachusetts.

-If you want to see UMass Boston for yourself, plan a visit.
+If you would like to see UMass Boston for yourself, plan a visit.
 The best way to reach campus is to take Interstate 93 to Boston, or book a flight to the nearest airport, Logan International.

 You can also take a virtual campus tour to get a sense of what UMass Boston and Boston are like without leaving home.